Slickplan

 Once again, everything in the above two resume types will continue to be in this one, except for some basics.
 The schooling or training you’ve done is still relevant at this point, there is a line though.
 You don’t need to include a course on the basics of [whatever app] you learned in 2011 to show up still when you’ve mastered it in the past few years.
 You can skip over things that don’t pertain to the position or there’s a version that supersedes a certification.

-You’ll want to go over the experience that led you to where you are today as a senior UX designer, what UX teams you’ve led, goals and achievements etc. There will be more information to fit onto the page but also more chances to weed out things you just don’t need, at least for specific jobs (and why you may end up with a few different copies of your resume).
+You’ll want to go over the experience that led you to where you are today as a senior UX designer, what UX teams you’ve led, goals and achievements etc. Make sure to include your UX research experiences, highlighting your ability to conduct user testing and gather insights that enhance design strategies and user satisfaction metrics.
+There will be more information to fit onto the page but also more chances to weed out things you just don’t need, at least for specific jobs (and why you may end up with a few different copies of your resume).

 What sets your senior UX resume apart from the last two types is adding more advanced experience, removing smaller and more obvious skills you have seen in your work and detailing leadership.
 Were you in charge of other people within the team?
 Did you have direct contact with clients or work through someone else?
 Were you the liaison between clients and the rest of the team?
 Were you instrumental in directing HR to resources needed for projects?